-Question 1: students summarise and discuss one individual research project based on either: a cultural aspect, a historical period or a region.(6 minutes)
+Question 1: Students summarise and discuss one individual research project based on either: a cultural aspect, a historical period or a region.
+(6 minutes)

-Question 2: Conversation focussing on A2 themes(9 minutes) Total time: 15 minutes
+Question 2: Conversation focussing on AS and A2 themes (9 minutes) with a visiting examiner.
+Total time: 15 minutes